Time-Dependent Deep Image Prior for Dynamic MRI: Results

-In this experiment, the acquisition process is real, so that no ground truth is available.
-We use $n=5$ spokes for most reconstructions ($n=15$ for GRASP) and present the results in Figure~\ref{fig:chuv1}.
-The synthesis of the sequence of latent variables is explained in Section~\ref{sec: Latent Encoding for Acyclic Data}.
-The overlapped method (OV) corresponds to frames generated from all spokes, while the reordered method (RD) is able to reconstruct multiple cardiac phases by reordering k-t sparse SENSE by self-gated signals~\cite{yerly2016coronary,chaptinel2017fetal}.
-Self-gating, driven by correlation coefficients between approximately reconstructed images, is necessary because it is impractical to capture the electrocardiogram signals of a fetal heart.
-This ultimately prevents the reordering of golden angles in accordance with their phase.
+Having demonstrated the superior behavior of our method on the retrospective dataset, we now assess our model on real data.
+In the absence of ground-truth, we shall take the static image that is generated from all spokes as pseudo-gold standard---note that it is of high quality only in the regions that are not moving.

-In the absence of ground truth, we shall take OV to be the reference image for navigation purposes.
-However, because OV considers all spokes simultaneously, it is a static image that is of high quality only in regions that are not moving.
-We see in Figure~\ref{fig:chuv1} (A) that BP and GRASP are noisier than RD and our method.
-Comparing now RD to our approach, we see that ours produces better-resolved features, particularly for the hyper-intense dot-like structures.
+Like in the retrospective experiments, both GRASP and RD are able to reconstruct multiple cardiac phases.
+RD gives better reconstructions, especially in the dynamic region (\Fref{fig:chuv1} (A)).
+However, RD shows a spurious artifact at the edge area (\Fref{fig:chuv1} (B)) and fails to find the detailed structures of the static background (\Fref{fig:chuv1} (C)).
+By contrast, our method produces better-resolved features in both dynamic and static areas (particularly for the hyperintense dot-like structures in \Fref{fig:chuv1} (A)), while it does not suffer from artifacts at the edges and recovers the low-intensity background areas as well (\Fref{fig:chuv1} (C)).

-In Figure~\ref{fig:chuv1} (B), it becomes apparent that BP fails altogether to capture the fetal cardiac beats, while GRASP is less noisy but still mostly fails to reconstruct motions.
-RD fares better; unfortunately, its reordering process may lead it to superpose in the same frame spokes that may belong indeed to different cardiac cycles.
-By contrast, our method\footnote{For display purposes, we show only one cycle of our cross section.
-In fact, our reconstructed data have as many frames ($K=1,\!400$) than there are spokes, in reason of the spoke-sharing mechanism of Section~\ref{sec: Spoke Sharing}.} reconstructs each frame with data from just a few neighboring spokes, thus avoiding the mingling of different cycles.
-Consequently, we expect our reconstructed systolic phase to capture well the true motion of the heart.
+In Figure~\ref{fig:chuv1_yt}, it is apparent that BP completely fails in capturing the fetal cardiac beats.
+The GRASP reconstruction is less noisy but still far from satisfactory.
+RD fares better; unfortunately, its reordering process can lead it to superpose in the same frame spokes that belong to different phases of the cardiac cycle.
+By contrast, our method reconstructs each frame with data from just a few neighboring spokes, thus avoiding the mingling of different cycles.
+The reconstructed systolic phase captures the true motion of the heart better.
 The cross section from our method is similar to that of RD but the motion is smoother in our case, which is the expected behavior of a beating heart.